kaakaa/pflenker.github.io/_drafts/falsehoods-about-estimates.md

 # Falsehood #3: It's Okay to Tweak an Estimate to Make It Fit into the Schedule

-# Adding a padding will fix optimistic estimates
-# Reducing the numbers will fix pessimistic estimates

 # Narrow range equals good estimate